lanzac/unilipid_data/README.md

 > **_NOTE (User interface):_** To see the scene more clearly, you can close the right panel (IronPython command line terminal) by clicking on the corresponding black arrow in the blue circle.

-> **_NOTE (Navigation):_** Hold down the left mouse button to rotate around the scene, the middle button to translate and the right button to zoom.
+> **_NOTE (Navigation):_** Hold down the left mouse button to rotate around the scene, the middle button to translate and the right button or scroll wheel to zoom.

-> **_NOTE (The scene script):_** You can open the script `UMolState.py` to see all the commands recorded.
-Note that a copy of the structure PDB files has been made in UnityMol's `ApplicationData` folder to simplify file access  with relative path.
+> **_NOTE (The scene script):_** You can open the script `UMolState.py` in an editor to see all the commands recorded.
+Note that a copy of the structure PDB files has been made in in the internal data of the UnityMol build  (`StreamingAssets` folder) to simplify file access  with relative path.

 - or (2) load the scene mannualy (as shown in `tutorial_OmpA.mov`) \